The Best Lawn Fertilizers to Use This Spring

 Soil Testing Your Lawn

 For the best grass-growing conditions, your soil’s pH level should be neutral — between six and seven.
-If your soil is too acidic or alkaline, you’ll need to raise or lower the pH level in your soil with corrective products.
+If your soil is too acidic or alkaline, you’ll need to raise or lower the pH level with corrective products.

 Spring Fertilizer for Lawns: Granular or Liquid?